vosaul/status.im/content/tutorials.md

 {{% /tabs %}}

-If you want to remove your DApp because you're unhappy with it for some reason, just run `status-dev-cli list --ip <DEVICE-IP>` and then `status-dev-cli remove [my-dapp]` where [my-dapp] is the name returned by the `list` command.
+If you want to remove your DApp because you're unhappy with it for some reason, just run `status-dev-cli list --ip <DEVICE-IP>` and then `status-dev-cli remove [my-dapp]` where [my-dapp] is the `whisper-identity` returned by the `list` command.

 Using Status, you can now develop mobile DApps as easily as developing for MetaMask or Mist!
 But Status offers extra goodies as well.